Parekh03/Disaster_tweets_classification/README.md

 **Embedding** - A process of turning positive integers (indexes) into dense vectors of fixed size which can be updated while training the models.
 (Similar to weights).

-In this step, I had set up the text vectorizer and embedding layer with proper required parameters like max_tokens, output_sequence_length, input_dim, ect and fit (adapt) both of them to the training sentences.
+In this step, text vectorizer and embedding layer with proper required parameters like max_tokens, output_sequence_length, input_dim, etc, were created and made to fit(adapt) on the training sentences.

 ### 3. Modelling Experiments